ast-hugger/fabulae/text/pressurised.md

 Inside, the Club reveals itself as a narrow and lamplit kingdom of respectable oddities.
 The entrance hall smells faintly of Russia leather and pipe ash, as though the carpets have absorbed a century's worth of Victorian anxieties.
 A member entering at dusk—preferably with the collar of his greatcoat turned up—receives from the porter a bow of such geological slowness that it suggests the movement of sedimentary strata rather than a human neck.
 The porter has been perfecting this bow for thirty-seven years and gives no indication that the enterprise will ever reach its conclusion.

 The members pride themselves on being men of chloratic temperament—a phrase which, while scientifically meaningless, carries an air of intellectual exclusivity that satisfies everyone concerned.
-In practical terms, this means they are both mildly pale of complexion and devoted to the pursuit of knowledge that sensible men leave well alone.
+In practical terms, this means they are mildly pale of complexion and devoted to the pursuit of knowledge that sensible men leave well alone.
 Failing both criteria, a prospective member may still qualify if he can at least be relied upon to keep quiet in the reading room.

 The said reading room, with its green-shaded lamps and deep, amphibian hush, contains newspapers from every continental capital, many of which remain unread for weeks on end except by one elderly barrister who has privately vowed to outlive the Ottoman Empire and checks its obituary daily.
 The smoking room is a perpetual fogbank of Latakia and earnest, muddled talk about municipal drainage.
 The Club's Green Salon, a smaller chamber overlooking a courtyard of captive plane trees, is reserved for the discussion of scientific matters, although the science tends to be of a speculative sort—Martian canals, anti-gravity notions, and peculiar machines that a member is quite certain will revolutionise omnibus propulsion, if only the authorities would take him seriously.